root-foundation/root/Convergence.md

 This delusion occurs because all of us build an intuition about the nature an activity higher in the tree by _projecting_ our intuition of the lower complexity activities we are familiar with.
 This leads us to perceive the higher complexity activity as the _sum_ of its sub-activities (which we are more familiar with), whereas in reality, the higher complexity activity is exponentially more complex than the sum of its parts.

 For example, an engineer at a startup will likely look at the activity of the CEO as the _sum_ of: engineering, product, sales, marketing, etc. Intuitively the engineer feels that the CEO is executing these sub-activities as separate functions with perhaps some overlap.
 In reality, the best CEOs operate in a much more complex way without distinguishing between their sub-activities.
-Steve Jobs's judgement on a product decision intuitively is intuitively connected with downstream impacts on positioning, brand, marketing, etc.
+Steve Jobs's judgement on a product decision is intuitively connected with his intuitions about everything else.

 Similarly, there is an emerging trend among startups to have exceptional product launch videos.
 This trend has led some observers to claim that future founders will need to be great at product _and_ video storytelling.
 These observers are making the same blunder thinking that the founder activity has evolved into a _sum_ existing activities.
-The founders that are able to pull attention with exceptional visual storytelling while building great products do not distinguish these functions as separate.
-They are excelling at a much higher complexity game that observers can't intuitively understand.
+The intuitions of founders that are able to pull attention with exceptional visual storytelling while building great products do not distinguish these functions as separate.
+These founders are excelling at a much higher complexity game that observers can't intuitively understand.
+Those who try to compete without operating at that level of complexity will be quickly outcompeted.

 This is why, succeeding at higher levels of complexity becomes incredibly difficult the higher we go.
 You cannot simply attack a higher complexity activity by adding your intuitions for each of its sub-activities.
 You can only succeed if you can achieve the higher complexity _intuition_ that does not compartmentalize that activity into lower complexity sub-intuitions.
+This is far more difficult than it seems.

 It has always been true that those who operated at higher complexities were more similar to each other than others within their own domains.
 "Domains" can only be seen through the deluded lens of a _lower_ vantage point.
 Einstein and Tagore were more similar to each other than most others within their own "domains".

+<img src="foundation/assets/einstein-tagore.jpg" width="500" />

 Similarly, many polymaths must have found it silly to be seen as a "polymath" because they would not have seen the "poly" that others saw.

-<img src="foundation/assets/einstein-tagore.jpg" width="500" />

-It is very difficult to reason ourselves out of this delusion because it exists at the intuitive, subconscious levels of our minds.
-Thus, we all suffer from this delusion — especially those who don't realize they have it.
+Critically, it's very difficult to _reason_ ourselves out of this delusion because it exists at the intuitive, subconscious levels of our minds.
+We all suffer from this delusion — especially those who don't realize they have it.
+Even if you agree with this essay you will suffer from this delusion.
+The authors of this essay are painfully aware of their delusions. _(todo: obv shorten, but something poetic here)_.

 ---